osu-cascades/ecotone-web/README.md

 * Run the application: `rails s`
 * Hit http://localhost:3000 in your browser of choice

 If you see the Ecotone homepage pop up, congratulations!
-You can now hack away.
+You can now hack away:tada:

 ### 5. Heroku setup (optional)
 Still not sick of setting up your dev environment?
 Then continue with configuring app deployment to Heroku by adding the following lines to your `.git/config` file: